 Echeveria 'Frank Reinelt'

-Echeveria ‘Frank Reinelt’ is an evergreen, succulent perennial forming a rosette of thick, dark green leaves with red margins and tips, becoming more colorful in sun and in winter.
-The flowers are urn-shaped, pale green and pink flowers in dense clusters.
+Echeveria 'Frank Reinelt' is a highly attractive hybrid succulent with large rosette of thick, dark green leaves with red margins and tips, becoming more colorful in sun and in winter.
+It produces basal offsets.
+The flowers are urn-shaped, pale green and pink and appear in dense clusters.

 How to Grow and Care